po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/20-Stu_Methods/README.md

 * Be sure to work with your partner!

-* Navigate to the [MDN Web Docs: Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods) in your browser.
+* Navigate to the [MDN web docs on arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Instance_methods) in your browser.

 * Open [20-Stu_Methods/Unsolved/script.js]() in your IDE and examine the code.